 \section{Related Work}

-\start{Evaluation in the Medical Domain} Applications of text generation in the medical domain include clinical note generation~\cite{aci-bench,mts-dialog}, medical report summarization~\cite{mimic,zhou-etal-2022-cxr}, etc. To evaluate these tasks, previous works~\cite{clinical-text-summ,radadapt,medpalmm} have adopted evaluation methods from general NLP, including n-gram-based lexical metrics~\cite{rouge,bleu}, embedding-based methods~\cite{bertscore}, and model-based methods~\cite{bleurt}.
-Another group of evaluation methods evaluates the overlap of medical concepts: \citet{factual-f1,image2text-report-summ,report-summ-semantic-rewards} utilizes information extraction models~\cite{radgraph} to extract clinical entities and relations from the output and the reference medical report and compute their overlaps.
-Such metrics heavily rely on surface-level similarities and hence lack accuracy.
+\start{Evaluation in the Medical Domain} Existing approaches to medical text evaluation ~\cite{clinical-text-summ,radadapt,medpalmm} have adopted traditional metrics from general NLP, including n-gram-based metrics~\cite{rouge,bleu}, embedding-based methods~\cite{bertscore}, and model-based methods~\cite{bleurt}.
+Other existing approaches evaluate the overlap of medical concepts \citet{factual-f1,image2text-report-summ,report-summ-semantic-rewards}, which utilizes information extraction models~\cite{radgraph} to extract clinical entities and relations from the system output and the reference and compute their overlap.
+Such metrics heavily rely on surface-level similarities and lack validity.

-\start{Factuality Evaluation in the General Domain} Most prior work for factuality evaluation focus on the factuality of short claims based on given evidence~\cite{fever,liar,multifc}.
-To evaluate the factuality of long sequences, there are works that decompose long sequences into more atomic units, such as short subclaims~\cite{wright-etal-2022-generating,chen-etal-2022-generating,wice,ALCE} or more fine-grained units that convey only one piece of information~\cite{factscore}.
-Inspired by their works, we decompose the reference and output into short claims and compute claim recall and claim precision.
-Another category of work is citation or attribution evaluation, which evaluates the factuality relation between the input and the output~\cite{gao-etal-2023-rarr,ALCE,liu2023evaluating,AttrScore}.
-We specifically follow the definitions of citation recall and precision in \citet{liu2023evaluating}.

-There are previous work that formulate the verification of facts as question-answering problems, which automatically generate and answer questions based on each fact~\cite{wang-etal-2020-asking,fan-etal-2020-generating,deutsch-etal-2021-towards}.
-Another line of work formulate the verification as entailment problems, which apply or train an NLI model to check whether the output can be supported by the input or reference~\cite{kryscinski-etal-2020-evaluating,goyal-durrett-2021-annotating,laban-etal-2022-summac}.
-Such NLI models are typically trained on general NLP data only, resulting in low accuracy when adapted to the medical domain.
-We instead apply GPT-4 for entailment, which is shown to have better performance in existing NLI datasets in our experiments (see \autoref{sec:entailment} for details).

-More recent works have studies applying GPT-based models as the evaluator~\cite{liu2023geval,llm-as-a-judge,fu2023gptscore,calibrating-llm}.
-However, most work assign an individual score for the whole piece of generated output with little or no explanation.
-This cannot be directly applied to medical evaluation, where every piece of fact needs to be evaluated.
-In contrast, we adopt GPT-4 to conduct fine-grained level evaluation.